 Prior to 2019.1 Indirect Intensity slider only affected lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

 See in Glossary when using the Progressive LightmapperA tool in Unity that bakes lightmaps according to the arrangement of lights and geometry in your scene.
 More info

 See in Glossary.
-For EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination.
+For EnlightenThe lighting system by Geomerics used in Unity for computing global illumination (GI).
 More info

 See in Glossary, it was applied to both light probesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 See in Glossary and light maps.
 Now all backends apply Indirect Intensity value to both lightmaps and light probes.
 Upon baking the lighting again, you might notice that the probes will appear brighter if the Indirect Intensity value was modified.
 It is best to Clear Baked Data prior to baking lightmaps again after the upgrade.

 See the UI Elements 2019.1 upgrade guide for more information.

 The constructor that takes a single string is now obsolete.
 See the documentation for information on the supported overloads.

 Projects made with Unity 2019.1 require versions macOS 10.12 or Ubuntu 16.04 or later.